Kemah Real Estate Guide

 Quick Facts

 Kemah offers a unique living experience, blending the relaxed vibe of a coastal town with the energy of a popular entertainment hub.
 Situated on Galveston Bay, its identity is inextricably linked to the water.
-Originally a small fishing and shrimping village, the city’s character was dramatically reshaped by the development of the Kemah Boardwalk in the late 1990s.
+Originally a small fishing and shrimping village known as Evergreen, the city's character was dramatically reshaped by the development of the Kemah Boardwalk in the late 1990s.
 This transformation established Kemah as a premier tourist destination in the greater Houston area, defined by its waterfront attractions, dining, and recreational boating scene.
-The city’s history, including its rebuilding after the 1900 Galveston hurricane, adds a layer of historical resilience to its modern, breezy charm.

 Overview of Kemah Neighborhood

-Geographically, Kemah is uniquely positioned in the northeastern corner of Galveston County, bordering Clear Lake Shores, League City, and Seabrook.
-Its location on Galveston Bay and the Clear Creek Channel makes it a central part of the greater Clear Lake area, a major hub for maritime activities.
-The city itself is small, covering just under two square miles.
-This compact area is defined by its extensive coastline, marinas, and the low-lying coastal plain typical of the Texas Gulf Coast.
-Demographically, the permanent resident population is relatively small, with around 1,800 people according to the 2020 census.
-Development patterns reflect its dual identity; you'll find a mix of older, more modest homes from its fishing village days alongside newer, more expensive waterfront properties and townhomes designed to maximize bay views and attract new residents.
+The modern era for Kemah began in the late 1990s with the development of the Kemah Boardwalk.
+This ambitious project by Landry's, Inc. transformed the city into one of the greater Houston area's top tourist attractions.
+Geographically, Kemah is uniquely positioned in the northeastern corner of Galveston County, bordered by League City, Clear Lake Shores, and Seabrook.
+Its location on Galveston Bay and the Clear Creek Channel makes it a central part of the Clear Lake area, the third-largest boating center in the United States.
+The city itself is compact, covering just under two square miles, with a landscape defined by its coastline, marinas, and the low-lying coastal plain typical of the Texas Gulf Coast.

 Living in Kemah

 Daily life in Kemah is defined by a unique blend of resort-style leisure and suburban convenience.
 The community atmosphere is active and deeply connected to the water, with many residents participating in boating, fishing, and other water sports available on Galveston Bay and Clear Lake.
 The ever-present Kemah Boardwalk provides a constant source of entertainment, from amusement park rides and live music to a wide array of waterfront dining options.
-Beyond the boardwalk, the Lighthouse District offers a charming, more localized collection of shops and restaurants.
-This constant buzz of activity creates a vacation-like feel year-round.
-While it's a popular destination for visitors, Kemah maintains a core community spirit, with local events and a friendly, casual vibe among its permanent residents.
+Beyond the boardwalk, the Lighthouse District offers a charming, more localized collection of unique shops, galleries, and restaurants, providing a quieter alternative to the main entertainment hub.

 Why Choose Kemah